Wes Fogden

-Wesley Keith Fogden (born 12 April 1988) is an English professional footballer who plays as a midfielder for Dorchester Town.
+Wesley Keith Fogden (born 12 April 1988) is an English professional footballer and coach who plays as a midfielder for Weymouth.

 Club career

 Brighton & Hove Albion

 Fogden started his career at Brighton & Hove Albion in July 2004, breaking into the first-team in 2007 and making a total of 3 league appearances.
 Aged just 18, he discovered he had a tumour that was eating into his spine; Fogden underwent successful surgery shortly after and spent three months in a restrictive body cast before working his way back to fitness.

 After being fully recovered from tumour, Fogden joined Dorchester Town on loan in early October 2007.
 After being recalled in December, he joined Bognor Regis Town in the same predicament in April 2008.
 Fogden made a combined total of 15 league appearances and scored 2 goals.

 Dorchester Town

 In August 2008 Fogden re-joined Dorchester Town, initially on loan, but the move was made permanent in the following month.
 He made 21 league appearances and scored 4 goals.